 How long do bonbons last?

 Bonbons will last a minimum of two weeks from your selected pickup date.
-Ganache & caramel-filled bonbons should be consumed within 2-3 week period for best the tasting experience.
+Ganache & caramel-filled bonbons should be consumed within 3 weeks for best the tasting experience.
 Bonbons containing dried fruit, nut, and candied inclusions tend to last up to 8 weeks if properly stored.
 We suggest that you place your bonbon order as close as possible to the date they will be gifted or consumed.

 How long do chocolate bars last?

-You can expect our inclusion bars (bars that have nuts, fruit, and herbs) to last three - six months from the production date listed on the back.
+You can expect our inclusion bars (bars that have nuts, fruit, and herbs) to last three to six months.
+An "enjoy by" date is marked on the packaging.
 Solid bars and novelty chocolates with no inclusions or just salt will last a full year from their date of production.

 How do I store my chocolate?